Approval Date: February 5, 2016

 NCCIH and other National Institutes of Health (NIH) awarding Institutes are required by policy to establish standard operating procedures for interactions between Advisory Councils and the staff responsible for the day-to-day management of extramural portfolios.
 This document describes those Council Operating Procedures.

 I. Secondary Review of Applications

 Before each Council meeting an agenda, summary statements, assignment/special action worksheets, and other materials are provided to Council members either directly or through the Electronic Council Book module of IMPAC II.
 Both Council members and NCCIH staff may identify applications needing discussion or special Council action.

 Grant applications meeting the following criteria may be approved en bloc by Council without discussion or other specific action.

-- Proposed project is relevant to the NCCAM mission and shows promise of making valuable contributions to human knowledge.
+- Proposed project is relevant to the NCCIH mission and shows promise of making valuable contributions to human knowledge.

 - No unresolved human subject, animal, or biohazard concern identified by the study section.

 - Not foreign.

 - No unresolved issues regarding the recruitment of women, minorities, or children or data monitoring identified by the study section.